 Biennial plants are those need two years to complete their lifecycle.
 In year one, they produce leaves and stems.
 In year two, they flower, set seeds, and die.
 Here are two biennial herbs that can be harvested in winter:

 Of all the herbs to grow in winter, parsley is my favorite.
 I love both flat-leaved Italian parsley and its curly counterpart, which have a fresh flavor that enhances pastas, soups, salads, and pretty much everything I cook.
-Parsley is a biennial plant that produces dense foliage the first year and flowers in its second season.
+Parsley is so much more than a mere garnish herb!
+It’s a biennial plant that produces dense foliage the first year and flowers in its second season.
 Because both types of parsley grow about eighteen to twenty inches across I use larger garden covers for winter protection like a cold frame, mini hoop tunnel or polytunnel.

 Chervil is an under-appreciated culinary herb with delicate, parsley-like foliage and a mild licorice flavor.
 I’ve been growing it in cold frames and my polytunnel for over fifteen years and marvel at its winter hardiness.
 Like many herbs chervil is best used fresh.
 I chop it into salads and sprinkle it on scrambled eggs, but it’s also wonderful mixed with butter and drizzled over steamed vegetables.
 In its second year chervil flowers and sets plenty of seeds.
 I planted it once, about fifteen years ago and I’ve never run out.